oscarlunatech/BallCollisionSansTrig/README.md

 This assignment was the final to my Computational Science class.
 It was mostly a fun deep dive into how linear algebra is used in important computations such as SVD, Gauss–Seidel method, and Gradient Decent.
 I thought this would be fun to share since it's a cute visual example.
-Below is a pdf of the 7 step method used. https://imada.sdu.dk/u/rolf/Edu/DM815/E10/2dcollisions.pdf
+The following link is a pdf of the 7 step method used. https://imada.sdu.dk/u/rolf/Edu/DM815/E10/2dcollisions.pdf